 - Let all of your friends, relatives and neighbors know you are looking for a new home for your pet.
 Email pictures and post pictures of your pet on Facebook.
 Hang flyers at veterinary clinics and pet supply stores.

 - If your pet was originally adopted from a local shelter or rescue group then contact them because they may be willing to take your pet back.
 (Note - some rescue groups contractually require you to return the pet to them if you can no longer keep it).

 - Take your pet directly to local animal shelters such as the Atlanta Humane Society and PAWS Atlanta to see if they will take your pet.
 Note that animal shelters are more likely to accept your pet if they see it in person (rather than calling) -- a short drive may save your animal's life!

 - Call and email (do both) numerous rescue groups on the Spotsociety list to see if they will take your pet.
 If your pet is a purebred, contact all the purebred groups on the list for that breed.
 Additional rescue groups can be found by google searching on the internet.
 Don't give up!
 You may have to contact ten or more before you find one that can help.

 - If you are moving to a new city, contact local humane societies and rescue groups there.
 They may not have as overwhelming a problem with unwanted pets and may have more resources that can help you.

-If you are a Fulton County resident and you have exhausted all efforts to find your pet a home, call 404-613-0358 to make an appointment at the shelter.
+If you are a Fulton County resident and you have exhausted all efforts to find your pet a home, please fill out the Owner Surrender Appointment Request Form here.
 Please note -- you must make an appointment before bringing in your pet.